hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 On top of that you need to have:
-- A intermediate level in Java
+- An intermediate level in Java
 - Some basic understanding of OS (including bash scripting) and networking (DNS, TCP, HTTP)
 - a great deal of patience and coffee

 {% include info.html content="We will start a lot of containers, please grant at 6GB RAM and 6GB swap to your docker-machine" %}

 ## Getting the backend components to run
 First thing first, let's checkout the code and compile everything.
-Before you start complaining, yes this section is tedious but we have the environment set up before diving into the wonderful world of microservices.
+Before you start complaining, yes this section is tedious but we have to have the environment set up before diving into the wonderful world of microservices.
-Let's clone the code from [GitHub](https://github.com/hostettler/microservices.git).
+Let's start by cloning the code from [GitHub](https://github.com/hostettler/microservices.git).

 {% highlight bash %}
 $ git clone https://github.com/hostettler/microservices.git